CUNA 2023 diamond award trophy icon

 Creating a budget is the easy part, so if you haven’t done that yet for this year, now’s the time to decide how you much you can afford to allocate to your wants, needs and savings goals each month.

 Sticking to your budget is trickier.
 So don’t wait another six months to determine if your existing budget is still realistic, which will be easiest to do if you’ve been tracking your budget since January.
 Otherwise, you’ll need to go back through your bank and credit cards statements to reconstruct transactions, a hassle you can avoid by adopting a tracking method that will work for you.
-It can be on paper or a spreadsheet or through a digital budgeting app like EveryDollar, Mint or Wally.
+It can be on paper or a spreadsheet or through a digital budgeting app like EveryDollar or Mint.

 Take a look at your budget for the first six months of the year: Compare what you spent versus what you budgeted for.
 If you’ve had to spend more than you allocated for a fixed need, such as your mortgage or rent, it’s time to adjust how much money in your planned budget goes to that item.
 You’ll have to adjust elsewhere to make this work, unless you can find a way to generate more income, such as picking up an online hustle or asking for a raise.